Blog Nutrition Is Vitamin C Good For Hair? A Detailed Guide

 Another fairly simple method is to infuse vitamin supplements with the recommended daily dosage.
 Vitamin C supplements such as tablets, capsules, powders, and gummies may be consumed in multiple ways.
 Adults should aim to consume 75-90 milligrams of vitamin C daily, but higher doses may be required for certain individuals, such as smokers or those who have had a history of vitamin C deficiency (1).

-Some forms of vitamin C, such as ascorbic acid, can be acidic and cause digestive issues.
+Some forms of vitamin C supplements, such as ascorbic acid, can be acidic and cause digestive issues.
 In contrast, other forms like calcium ascorbate or magnesium ascorbate are gentler on the stomach.
 Therefore, it is highly advised to consult with a licensed specialist before starting any new supplement regime.

-• Use Vitamin-rich Oils: You may incorporate vitamin-enriched oils in your daily hair and scalp routine to increase hair growth.
-For instance, using a hair oil that contains vitamin C-enriched ingredients such as rosehip or argan oil can help to nourish the hair and improve its overall health.
+• Use Vitamin-rich Oils: You may incorporate vitamin-enriched oils in your daily hair and scalp routine for healthy hair.
+For instance, using a hair oil that contains vitamin C-rich ingredients such as rosehip or argan oil can help to nourish the hair and improve its overall health.
 Another way to increase vitamin C intake through oils could be by adding a few drops of vitamin C-rich oil, such as lemon or orange oil, to a carrier oil like coconut or jojoba oil and using it as a hair mask or leave-in treatment.
 This can help to provide a direct source of vitamin C to the hair and scalp, which is likely to promote hair growth and improve the health and appearance of the hair.

 • Nutrient-dense Hair Masks: You may also use vitamin-infused hair masks with naturally derived ingredients as a pre-shower treatment.
 For example, mix avocado, banana, and honey to create a mask high in vitamins A, C, and E. These masks can be applied regularly to nourish the scalp and improve the hair structure.